yfletberliac/rlss-2019/README.md

 # [RLSS 2019] Pratical Sessions

 ### Setup and Installation
-Guides for downloading and installing TensorFlow and PyTorch on Linux, MacOS and Windows using Docker can be found [here](setup.md).
+Guides for downloading and installing PyTorch and all needed packages on Linux, MacOS and Windows using Docker can be found [here](setup.md).

 ### Materials (WIP)
 #### Deep Reinforcement Learning